logaretm/vee-validate/docs/advanced/model-less-validation.md

-# File Validation
+# Model-less Validation

-While the `ValidationProvider` requires having `v-model` on your input elements, that does not mean that inputs like `file` inputs cannot be validated.
+The `ValidationProvider` requires having `v-model` on your input elements.
+However, that does not mean that inputs like `file` inputs cannot be validated.

 :::tip
 While the `file` input is the most common field not to use a `v-model`.This guide applies to any type of input, not just the `file` type.